jgpersy/Guessing-Game/README.md

 ## Guessing game

-An over engineered Guessing Game!
+An over engineered CLI Guessing Game!

 You input your name, a lower bound, and an upper bound, and the script chooses a number within that range.